vscosta/yap/docs/md/CALLING_YAP.md

-# run Executing  YAP Programs
+# CALLING_YAP Executing  YAP Programs

 We next describe how to invoke YAP in Unix systems.